 (7) Actuarial Factor

 For actuarial reasons there is an additional factor taking into account that in case of early retirement the period of payments of benefits will be longer and in case of later retirement the period will be shorter.
 Therefore this factors reduces the amount of pensions in case of retiring earlier than the usual retirement age which is currently 65 years and six months the amount will be reduced by the factor 0.003 per month which means 0.036 per year and a pension amount reduced by 3.6 % per year.
+There is no factor to increase the pension in case of late retirement.
 On the average by 2015 persons retired at age 64.
 This figure has raised considerably in the years up to 2015 but may decrease due to some additional recent changes in the system.

 4. Indexation of Benefits in Pay